 If you haven’t learned how to cook yet, now is the time.
 Cooking at home makes a huge impact on your health.
 It is during this stage in your life that you should really start taking responsibility for your own healthy food consumption.
 “This is the time you should be making dietary changes to protect yourself against chronic illnesses like heart disease or diabetes; not in your 60s when it might be too late,” she says.

-Women who may be preparing for pregnancy need to make sure that they get plenty of folic acid in their diet.
+Women who may be preparing for pregnancy need to ensure that they get plenty of folic acid in their diet.

 THAT time happens to us all, ladies.